peka01/ntr-test/docs/en/User/vouchers.md

 ## Tips for using cards in a smart way

-1. **Plan ahead**: Sign up for training early, but only mark attendance when you're sure
+1. **Plan ahead**: Sign up for training early, but only mark check-in when you're sure
 2. **Keep track**: Check your balance regularly
 3. **Cancel on time**: Can't make it?
-Cancel your attendance as soon as possible
+Cancel your check-in as soon as possible
 4. **Request more**: Contact the administrator before it runs out, not after

 ## Frequently asked questions